by Debra Johnson, Published May 08, 2013

 "It was exciting to place fourth in the nation this year," said Romerhausen.
 "Next year, Eastern will host over 1,000 guests when we hold the NFA tournament in April 2014 and we are preparing to bring more national awards to the University while speaking on our own campus."

 EMU Forensics began its tradition of success with its first national championship in 1973.
 Nationally, the Forensics team has placed in the top 10 for over 40 years and has won over 35 Michigan State Team championships.
-Please visit the Forensics homepage for more information.
+Visit the EMU Forensics homepage for more information.